srozemuller/rozemuller_blog/content/blog/2025-01-08-governing-os-versions-in-microsoft-intune-automated/index.md

 When having a situation like above, you could choose to use n -x.
 Then change the `[1]` to `[x]` where x represents a higher value.

+## Compliance policies
+The next step is to update the compliance policies with the correct build numbers.
+In this case, we only update the Windows compliance policies.
+A little background information about the strategy.
+An Intune configuration can have multiple compliance policies per platform.
+The strategy is to have two compliance policies per platform with build numbers.
+One policy with a grace period and one without a grace period.
+The grace period is a period where a device is marked as non-compliant but still has access to the resources.
+The non-grace period is a period where a device is marked as non-compliant and has no access to the resources.
+These two policies are a kind of general policies that holds the device properties.

+On top of that you add more policies for Defender, Device Health and other security related policies.
+The policy with the device properties and hold the build numbers are the policies we are after at.

+### It's all about the filters
+The most important thing in this strategy is the filters.
+Especially for the Windows platform.
+This is because for the Intune background is does not matter if it is a Windows 10 or Windows 11 device when it comes to compliance.
+But there is a big different regarding build numbers.
+Both compliance policies are the same and relies on the same platform type `Windows10AndLater`.

+I have seen many situations having a mixed fleet, where Windows 10 and Windows 11 devices are in the same environment.
+To avoid non-compliant Windows 10 devices after updating build numbers, you should have two policies per OS version (10 and 11).
+In total makes that four policies.
+Then it all comes down to good targeting.
+In basic, the four policies are targeted to the same group where the filter differs.

+> You should have two specific filters, for Windows 10 and Windows 11.
+Make sure that a filter only have the build numbers in it for that particular OS.
+> So, don't mix the build numbers in one policy.

+Example filter rules for Windows 10 and Windows 11:

+- Windows 10 filter rule: `(device.osVersion -startsWith "10.0.19")` This handles all build numbers starting with 10.0.19 which represents Windows 10.
+- Windows 11 filter rule: `(device.osVersion -startsWith "10.0.20")` This handles all build numbers starting with 10.0.20 which represents Windows 11.

+Check all the build information at the [Windows release information](https://learn.microsoft.com/en-us/windows/release-health/windows11-release-information) page at Microsoft Learn.

+What I did is created those filters, created the four compliance policies.
+In the Windows 10 policy I added the minimum OS build as also in the Windows 11 policies.
+Both are targeted to the same group but with a different filter.

 ### Get device compliance policies
-Now we have the correct version numbers, it is time to update the compliance policies where buildnumbers are in.
-In this case lets search for the compliance policies.
+Now we have the correct version numbers, it is time to update the compliance policies where build numbers are in.
+In this case we search for the compliance policies.
 To fetch the policies you need the endpoint `/deviceManagement/deviceCompliancePolicies`.
 Just as mentioned above.
 As also mentioned, you need to provide the correct type to create a correct compliance policy.
 This is also happening when fetching the policies.

 So, just requesting all the compliance policies results in a list with all policy types.
-In this case we ONLY need to update the Windows policies.
+In this case we ONLY need to update the correct (in this example Windows) platform policies.
 That means we need to fetch only that type.
 Now, back to the earlier mentioned `@odata.type`.
-Instead of provding the correct type, we now filter on that type using the URL below.
+Instead of providing the correct type, we now filter on that type using the URL below.

 `https://graph.microsoft.com/beta/deviceManagement/deviceCompliancePolicies?$filter=(isof('microsoft.graph.windows10CompliancePolicy'))`

-Then the next thing is that we have two compliancy policies, one with grace period and one without grace period.
+Then the next thing is that we have two compliance policies, one with grace period and one without grace period.
 To fetch that information as well we need to expand some extra properties.

 `https://graph.microsoft.com/beta/deviceManagement/deviceCompliancePolicies?$filter=(isof('microsoft.graph.windows10CompliancePolicy'))&expand=assignments,scheduledActionsForRule($expand=scheduledActionConfigurations)`